alttch/bma-info/eva4/eapi.rst

     fail_mode: react-to-fail mode state (if the previous instance exited with error) # boolean, optional
     fips: FIPS-140 mode # boolean, optional
     call_tracing: call tracing enabled # boolean, optional
+    log_level: override log level ("off" - disable logging).

 When the service is successfully started, it must report "status: ready" payload to everyone, otherwise it will be not marked as "online".

 When the service is stopping, it should report "status: terminating" payload to everyone.

+When the log level is overridden, it can not be lower than the core log level.

 Controller service requirements
 ===============================